-New DELHI; The 5th November, 1952.
 I approve of the report of the Select Committee subject to these minutes.

 The provision in Clause 20(1) and in Clause 21 cognizable needs a reconsideration.
 Offences of this nature are not easily classifiable as grave or tainted with any high degree of moral turpitude.
-Certainly they are not more serious than an offence under Section 477A of the Indian Penal Code which is noncognizable through punishable with seven years rigorous imprisonment.
+Certainly they are not more serious than an offence under Section 477A of the Indian Penal Code which is noncognizable though punishable with seven years rigorous imprisonment.